-Surveys give an overview all the themes, culture, historical aspects, theological insight, of the scripture and breaks it down by each book in the Bible.
+Surveys give an overview of all the themes, culture, historical aspects, theological insight, of the scripture and break it down by each book in the Bible.
 Surveys are usually used in seminary and college courses, but I believe the laymen can really benefit from a good Bible survey.

-You can buy a them individually by Old or New Testament you can buy a whole Bible Survey.
-Usually individual surveys are more robust.
+You can buy them individually by Old or New Testament you can buy a whole Bible Survey.
+Usually, individual surveys are more robust.
 You can also purchase survey courses online.